-ITEM 2 DESCRIPTION OF PROPERTIES
+ITEM 2 PROPERTIES

-PILOT FACILITY
+DEMONSTRATION FACILITY

-Comstock Innovations Corporation ("Comstock Innovations"), our wholly-owned technology research and development subsidiary, is subject to an asset purchase agreement with American Science and Technology Corporation ("AST"), pursuant to which Comstock Innovations agreed to purchase substantially all of the real and personal property located at 6445 Packer Drive, Wausau, Wisconsin 54401 ("Pilot Facility"), including pilot scale processing equipment used in connection with some of our cellulosic fuels and electrification metals extraction and refining processes.
+Comstock Innovations, our wholly-owned technology research and development subsidiary, is subject to an asset purchase agreement with American Science and Technology Corporation ("AST"), pursuant to which Comstock Innovations agreed to purchase substantially all of the real and personal property located at 6445 Packer Drive, Wausau, Wisconsin 54401 ("Demonstration Facility"), including bench and pilot scale processing equipment used in connection with some of our cellulosic fuels and electrification metals extraction and refining processes.
 The purchase agreement calls for a purchase price of \$3,920,000 in installments of \$35,000 per month from May 1, 2022 to April 30, 2023, \$1,750,000 on April 30, 2023, and \$1,750,000 on April 30, 2024.
-The costs associated with the Pilot Facility's research and development support operations are allocated on a time and materials basis at cost to our renewable energy products segment and strategic and all other segments, as applicable.
+The costs associated with the Demonstration Facility's research and development support operations are allocated on a time and materials basis at cost to our renewable energy segment and strategic and all other segment, as applicable.

-BATTERY RECYCLING FACILITY
+BATTERY METAL RECYCLING FACILITY